 Simply put, no. The Forex brokers will work out the math for your automatically when you begin to trade with them.
-That said, you might find some value in looking at Forex blogs and the like to best understand the value of these different pips and how they can have an impact on your trading performance.
+That said, for more information on what is a pip in forex, you might find some value in looking at Forex blogs and the like to best understand the value of these different pips and how they can have an impact on your trading performance.
 Remember, the better you understand the math going into things, the more likely you are to accept when trades go against you.
 As long as you know how you got to where you are, the outcome itself can be chalked up to a learning experience.

 Disclaimer: All information provided here is intended solely for study purposes related to trading financial markets and does not serve in any way as a specific investment recommendation, business recommendation, investment opportunity, analysis, or similar general recommendation regarding the trading of investment instruments.
 The content, in its entirety or parts, is the sole opinion of SurgeTrader and is intended for educational purposes only.
 The historical results and/or track record does not imply that the same progress is replicable and does not guarantee profits or future profitable trading records or any promises whatsoever.
 Trading in financial markets is a high-risk activity and it is advised not to risk more than one can afford to lose.